A selection of Tarot study guides and other favourite related reading.

-A thoughtful, useful reference book and workbook for readers who know the basics and are ready to really up the ante with their fluency.
+A thoughtful, useful reference book and workbook for readers who know the basics, and are ready to up the ante for maximum speed and fluency, whether in reading for themselves or in developing professional expertise.
+Folk want answers, they want them clear, and they want them snappy.

-One of my most frequently used decks.
-Friendly and accessible to users and clients.
+One of my frequently used decks, based on the Rider-Waite formula.
+Friendly and easily accessible to users and clients.

 This was one of my own early study books.
 The card meditations are good, using a story telling approach to help you memorise and internalise the archetypes of the Majors and court cards in particular.
 Learning Tarot is rather like uploading a programme, to start with.
 Once uploaded, experience will start to customise your interpretations.